ganeshrvel/axios-isomorphic-routing/README.md

   }).then(response => {
    console.log(response)
   })
-}

 ```

 **Warm cache**:
 >
-- warmCacheList as defined in: 'src/api/consts.js'
+- 'warmCacheList' as defined in: 'src/api/consts.js'
 - Warm cache refresh list;
 - Allowed Methods: GET
 - These are loaded when the server fires up and keeps refreshing every 'WARM_CACHE_REFRESH_TIME' seconds.
 - The list will keep getting updated at a regular interval.
 - Usage: Website wide data caching.
 - Scope: Server only.
 Client can't access this data.
 - To over ride the Warm cache allowCache can be set false while making the API call.
 - Important: DO NOT add the APIs used for fetching personal user data.

-#### Demo:
-- For Server side Axios routing demo: http://localhost:3001/demo/server
-- For Client side Axios routing demo: Fire up the browser console.

-#### Available API end points:
+### Dummy API end-points:

     http://localhost:3001/cars?start=2005&end=2010
     Method type: GET